garethlau/floatingfile-cli/README.md

 2. Bundle the app

-_You may need to enable the execution permission for the script by running: `chmod +x ./scripts/bundle.sh` This will generate a `dist` folder that contains a single executable file._
+_You may need to enable the execution permission for the script by running: `chmod +x ./scripts/bundle.sh`._

 ```
 $ ./scripts/bundle.sh
 ```

+This will generate a `dist` folder that contains a single executable file.

 3. Copy (or move) the executable to `/usr/local/bin` for global access.
 By default, Mac OS X has it in the `PATH`.